lukasvermeer/lukasvermeer.github.io/_pages/speaking.markdown

 </div>
 </div>

+### “9.12/10 rating”

+*With a 9.12/10 rating, Lukas Vermeer was very much appreciated during our Decathlon internal event.
+Inviting experts from outside the company helped us learn how to improve from another perspective.
+Just after Lukas' talk, we had an after-work session during which Lukas took the time to stay and exchange with the different teams to go deeper and be able to exchange.
+Thanks a lot Lukas!*

+— Charlotte Demeestere, Decathlon
+{: .text-right}

 ### “Going way beyond the typical innovation buzzwords”

 *We hired Lukas to deliver a keynote to a Global audience of Coca-Cola leaders on Experimentation.
 His speech was inspiring, full of insights and meaning, going way beyond the typical innovation buzzwords.
 He was also super professional throughout our partnership.
 I would recommend Lukas to anyone without any hesitation.*